afearbm/new-relic-plugins/cassandra/README.md

 ----

 ## Support Resources
-For questions or issues regarding the Apache Hadoop Plugin for New Relic, visit http://support.bluemedora.com.
+For questions or issues regarding the Apache Cassandra Plugin for New Relic, visit http://support.bluemedora.com.

 ----